 Meet with your people individually

 I feel strongly about the importance of finding time to meet with the people you are responsible for in a one-on-one environment.
 This gives both parties the opportunity to have frank conversations in a sheltered manner.
-I have always believed that employer and employer are both mutually responsible for making sure that the employee is happy and productive.
+I have always believed that employer and employee are both mutually responsible for making sure that the employee is happy and productive.
 Employees should feel comfortable coming forward and asking for additional roles and responsibilities, it’s important to their development as skilled individuals.
 I can’t read their minds so I want to foster this uphill dialog, it’s something that I always wanted.

 Don’t Be Too Available